CORPORATION FOR SUPPORTIVE HOUSING GRANT

 RACIALIZED TRAUMA RESPONSE

-Continuum Care Center is aware of the events in various communities across the nation including in our own community- Minnesota.
-We have developed a response to these issues with addressing substance abuse issues in the Black Community which has been impacted by racialized trauma.
+Continuum Care Center has been aware of the events in various communities across the nation including in our own community- Minnesota.
+We have developed a response to these issues with addressing some of the issues in the Black Community which has been impacted by racialized trauma.

-We will be providing Substance abuse and mental health counseling, Peer Support and treatment referrals in the community to address these needs through a culturally specific lens.
+We will be providing support Peer Support, Counseling and well as substance abuse and mental health and treatment referrals while addressing these needs through a culturally specific lens.
+Please complete are survey and let us know how Continuum Care Center can help.

 Empowering Communities with Prevention